392d Combat Training Squadron

-The United States Space Force's 392d Combat Training Squadron was an intercontinental ballistic missile training unit at Vandenberg Air Force Base, California.
+The 392d Combat Training Squadron is a unit of the United States Space Force stationed at Schriever Space Force Base and was previously an intercontinental ballistic missile training unit at Vandenberg Air Force Base, California.
 Its first predecessor was the 592d Bombardment Squadron, which trained aircrews on Boeing B-17 Flying Fortresses during World War II.
 Its second predecessor was the 392d Missile Training Squadron, which conducted training, primarily for Royal Air Force launch crews, on the PGM-17 Thor missile at Vandenberg from 1958 to 1963.
 The two squadrons were consolidated in 1985 and activated again in 1993 to train missile crews at Vandenberg.
 The squadron was inactivated in 2010.

 History

 The 392d Training Squadron traces its lineage through two different units, the 592nd Bombardment Squadron (Heavy) and the 392nd Missile Training Squadron.

 World War II bomber crew training

 The 592d Bombardment Squadron was first activated at Mountain Home Army Air Field, Idaho on 16 February 1943 as one of the four original squadrons of the 396th Bombardment Group.
 After initial organization and equipping with Boeing B-17 Flying Fortress heavy bombers, the squadron moved to Moses Lake Army Air Base, Washington.
 There the squadron acted as an Operational Training Unit (OTU) for B-17 units.
 The OTU program was patterned after the unit training system of the Royal Air Force.
 It involved the use of an oversized parent unit to provide cadres to "satellite groups".
 It assumed responsibility for their training and oversaw their expansion with graduates of Army Air Forces Training Command schools to become effective combat units.
 Phase I training concentrated on individual training in crewmember specialties.
 Phase II training emphasized the coordination for the crew to act as a team.
 The final phase concentrated on operation as a unit.

 In August 1943, the unit's mission changed to being a Replacement Training Unit (RTU).
 By this time most combat units had been activated and many of them had deployed overseas.
 With the exception of special programs, like forming Boeing B-29 Superfortress units, training "fillers" for existing units became more important than unit training.
 Like OTUs, RTUs were an oversized units.
 Their mission, however was to train individual pilots or aircrews.

 In November 1943, the 592d moved to Drew Field, Florida, where it would remain for the duration of its active service.
 However, the Army Air Forces was finding that standard military units, based on relatively inflexible tables of organization were not well adapted to the training mission.
 Accordingly it adopted a more functional system in which each base was organized into a separate numbered unit.
 The 592d was inactivated on 1 May 1944 at Drew Field, Florida.
 Its personnel and equipment became part of the 326th AAF Base Unit.